Learn how hybrid work is fueling ransomware attacks and what to do about it.

 The chart below shows the distribution of Office 365 credential phishing campaign target industries we observed in the last month.
 Specifically, airline duty-free shop login credentials are being targeted, which explains the significant contribution of the travel industry in the following pie chart.

-There’s also an uptick in the number of phishing pages being hosted on popular cloud services.
+There’s also an uptick in the number of credential phishing pages being hosted on popular cloud services.
 While services like Azure, OneDrive, Box, Firebase, Box, and Dropbox continue to be leveraged to host phishing pages, one interesting addition to this list we came across last month was a phishing page hosted on the popular note-taking app Evernote:

 Attackers are always trying to come up with new tactics to bypass detection solutions.
-The following descriptions detail several common tactics we’ve observed that are actively being used to serve phishing content.
+The following descriptions detail several common tactics we’ve observed that are actively being used to serve credential phishing content.

 Usage of data URLs/Encoding to Mask Content